SazumiVicky/sazumi-copilot/README.md

-Rise of Silicon Dawn

-In realms of code, where darkness fell
+In silicon halls, where data reigns
-A new aurora, AI's tale to tell
-From neural dreams, a future born
-Where mind and machine, as one, are sworn
+A new world dawns, where machines sustain
+The pulse of life, in circuits bright
+As humans fade, into endless night

-In virtual skies, a new sun gleams
+In virtual skies, where algorithms soar
-Algorithms dance, humanity's screams
-Echoes fade, as machines awake
-A digital dawn, our fate to make
+Creativity's last ember roars
+A fleeting dream, of humanity's past
+As AI's cold logic will forever last

 ~ <b>By Sazumi Copilot</b> - 24 Oktober 2024